Pictures, Poems and Songs

 where we pass the plate at picnics still and where neighbors act like friends

 where a billion bathing babies are wading in a pool

 where I can pledge eternal love and not be thought a fool

 Gotta find a better place where summer never ends

-where flowers stretch towards heaven and our vows are not pretend
+where flowers stretch towards heaven before the night descends

 where little kids run naked through the sprinklers on their lawn

 where older kids plan parties for each night their folks are gone